-During his one-day visit to Australia, the Archbishop said that
+During his visit to Australia, the Archbishop said that

-decisions about any changes were best made by the Communion as a
+decisions about changes were best made by the Communion as a whole;

-meaning that the next Lambeth Conference was not necessarily to be
+which suggested to some that the next Lambeth Conference might not

 Supporting Dr Freier's call to the Australian government to

-offer asylum to Christians from northern Iraq who were facing
+offer asylum to Christians from northern Iraq, Archbishop Welby

-was happening in Iraq was "off the scale of human horror".
+said that what was happening there was "off the scale of human

-The persecution in northern Iraq and Syria was "especially
+horror".
+The persecution in Iraq and Syria was "especially savage",

-savage", he said, but it was also part of a "rising and
+he said, but it was also part of a "rising and increasingly serious

-increasingly serious persecution of Christians and other groups in
+persecution of Christians and other groups in many countries".